Augusta02/assessment_meritinc/README.md

 ## Introduction

-**Semantic Segementation** is task used to assign class lable to every single pixel in an image, in remote sensing, this means classifying each pixel os a satellye image as one of several land types (water, agriculture, road, ect).
+** Semantic Segmentation** is task used to assign class label to every single pixel in an image, in remote sensing, this means classifying each pixel os a satellite image as one of several land types (water, agriculture, road, ect).
 It is an intensive annotation task because training models are manuallu outlined for every region in the image.

 The standard approach for this task reauires dense masks, where every pixel in the image carries a label, therefore a 1024 X 1024 satellite image has over 1 million labels per image, collecting this amount